 8. Do the dorms have air conditioning?

-• If used, swim time is fully supervised by several coaches, and there are also fully qualified lifeguards on site.
+Swim time is fully supervised by multiple coaches, and there are also fully qualified lifeguards at each pool location.

 10. What non-soccer activities are available throughout the week?

 Time is allocated each day for players to spend time socializing with other campers, and to spend time engaged in other activities.

 SUNY Maritime has a large common room, with a television and video games.

 Team activities will be prepared throughout the week, featuring activities such as quiz nights, Red Bull viewing parties, and other team competitions.